Group Vice President, Social Innovation

 named Newton a Rising Star Under 35 in 2000, and as one of the 100 Leading Women in the North American Automotive Industry in 2010.

-Newton holds a bachelor’s degree in management systems from Kettering University and currently resides in Manhattan Beach, Calif. with her husband.
+Newton holds a bachelor’s degree in management systems from Kettering University.